mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Client Processing Rules {#client-processing-rules}

-A client that supports this extension MUST process access token responses according to the rules in this section.

-Client processing is determined by the number of `resource` parameters included in the authorization request or token request, as defined in {{RFC8707}}.
-The rules below are mutually exclusive and depend on whether the client requested zero, exactly one, or more than one resource.
+A client that supports this extension MUST process access token responses according to the rules in this section, which are determined by the number of `resource` parameters included in the authorization request or token request, as defined in {{RFC8707}}.

 When a `resource` parameter is included in an access token response, the client MUST interpret and compare the returned resource identifiers using the rules defined in {{resource-identifier-comparison}}.
 If the client cannot determine that an access token is valid for the intended protected resource, the client MUST NOT use the access token.